Important information for our Beagle Street and Virgin Money Customers.

 Next steps:

-If free money sounds good, open a lifetime ISA and start taking advantage of the government boost.
+If free money sounds good, open a lifetime ISA and start taking advantage of the government bonus.

 You can find out about OneFamily's Lifetime ISA here.
 Our Lifetime ISA invests in stocks and shares, which means your money is invested in the stock market.
 That means there's good potential for your money to grow over the long-term, but there is a chance you could lose money.